Vagabottos/Rootlog/Rootlog_V2.md

 ### Locations

 A term for reference in other syntax.
-Includes Clearings, Forests, Faction Boards, Player Hands, Item States, and other locations named under Special Faction Syntax.
+Includes Clearings, Forests, Faction Boards, Player Hands, Item States, Paths, and other locations named under Special Faction Syntax.

 ### Battles